 Uses of Barley

-Apart from barley being used as a grain and in health foods, it is used in the production of animal feeds and also to make alcoholic beverages like beer and wine and non alcoholic beverages like barley water and barley tea.
+- Apart from barley being used as a grain and in health foods, it is used in the production of animal feeds and also to make alcoholic beverages like beer and wine and non-alcoholic beverages like barley water and barley tea.

-Barley contains gluten and is therefore unsuitable for those suffering from Celiac disease.
+- Barley contains gluten and is therefore unsuitable for those suffering from Celiac disease.
 In Islam, prophet Muhammed advocated the use of barley to treat 7 diseases.

-Today 98% of the barley grown in the United States is used for malting and livestock feed production.
-Barley today is grown in the U.S, Canada, Germany, Spain, France and Russia among other countries.
+- Today, 98% of the barley grown in the United States is used for malting and livestock feed production.
+Barley today is grown in the U.S, Canada, Germany, Spain, France, and Russia, among other countries.

 - Barley consumption maintains bone health.
-The phosphorus and copper keep bones strong, ensure normal bone production and prevent risk of fractures and osteoporosis.
+The phosphorus and copper keep bones strong, ensure normal bone production and prevent the risk of fractures and osteoporosis.

-- Barley keeps one fuller longer thereby reducing hunger pangs and aiding in weight loss.
+- Barley keeps one fuller longer, thereby reducing hunger pangs and aiding in weight loss.
 It especially targets the visceral fat and ensures a slimmer waistline.

-- Niacin in barley provides protection against many factors that lead to cardiovascular disease like preventing formation of blood clots, preventing plaque deposition in the arteries and reducing cholesterol.
+- Niacin in barley provides protection against many factors that lead to cardiovascular disease like preventing the formation of blood clots, preventing plaque deposition in the arteries and reducing cholesterol.

-- The copper levels in barley also check free radical damage and inflammation thus providing flexibility to the blood vessels, bones, and joints which is beneficial for those suffering from arthritis.
+- The copper levels in barley also check free radical damage and inflammation, thus providing flexibility to the blood vessels, bones, and joints, which is beneficial for those suffering from arthritis.